YijieYin/connectome_interpreter/docs/tutorials/simple_model.rst

 Plasticity
 -----------
 The connectivity in the connectome between some neurons, e.g. ring neurons and compass neurons, is only a *scaffold* for, instead of a direct reflection of, functional connectivity (`Fisher et al. 2022 <https://www.nature.com/articles/s41586-022-05485-4>`_).
-We therefore implemented (third-party-dependent) change in weights ("plasticity"), based also on the activation similarity of two groups of neurons (:py:func:`connectome_interpreter.utils.change_model_weights`).
+We therefore implemented (third-party-dependent) change in weights ("plasticity"), based also on the activation similarity of two groups of neurons (:py:func:`change_model_weights`).